 Round-trip flights are the most popular flights for travelers who are flying for a vacation.

-Are Round Trip or One Way Flights Cheaper?
+Round Trip Flights Are Cheaper than One Way Flights

 Round trips are almost always cheaper than one-way flights when booking with the same airline, with most airlines incentivizing round trips, especially for leisure travel, and especially to international destinations.